Being Nutritious

 Instructions

 • In a large skillet, heat oil and add sweet potatoes, onion, and garlic.
-Saute for 5 minutes.
+Sauté until the onions begin to soften; about 5 minutes.

 • Add Brussels sprouts, water, vinegar, oregano, chili powder, and cumin.
-Reduce heat to low, and cook for about 10 minutes, until sweet potato is tender.
+Stir.
+Reduce heat to low, cover, and cook for about 10-15 minutes, until sweet potato is tender.
+Add a little more water to the pan if needed to prevent sticking or burning.

-• Arrange Maria & Ricardo’s Quinoa Flour Tortillas on a baking sheet, and spray both sides lightly with cooking spray (or brush with oil).
+• Arrange tortillas on a baking sheet, and spray both sides lightly with cooking spray (or brush with oil).
 You may need to do this in batches.
-Bake in the oven on 400 degrees for 4 minutes.
-Flip tortillas and bake another 4 minutes.
+Bake for 4-5 minutes.
+Flip tortillas and bake another 4-5 minutes, until crisp.

 • To assemble: Place one baked tortilla on a plate.
 Smear black bean spread around in an even layer.
 Spoon Brussels sprouts/sweet potato mixture over the black bean spread.
 Top with a squeeze of lime, avocado, chopped cilantro, and salsa verde, as desired.